Dog park: Description

-Off-leash area segregation

 Some dog parks have separate play spaces for large and small dogs.
 Others have one large area for dogs of all sizes.
 There is debate about this issue, as some argue that dogs should be segregated by size, while others feel that dogs of all sizes can and should socialize together.

 History

-In 1979, Ohlone Dog Park in Berkeley, California opened.
+In 1979, Ohlone Dog Park, part of Ohlone Park in Berkeley, California opened.
 It is widely recognized as the world's first dog park.
 Similar to other parks in Berkeley at the time (such as People's Park), it was a community project on public land that was not officially sanctioned.
 However, it was officially sanctioned by the City of Berkeley government in 1983.

 Dog parks began as a reaction to decreased public space, urban development, and leash laws.

 New establishment of dog parks in urban and suburban areas has seen significant increase since the 2000s.

 Instant dog parks

 Communities re-purpose pools, ice rinks, hockey rinks and tennis courts in the off season as makeshift dog parks as an inexpensive, practical, and quick way to solve a problem.
 Municipalities allow zoning variance and/or tax incentive, and liability waiver for these.